aimms/how-to/Deploy_DataServerComm_6_Retrieve.rst

 #.
 By showing intermediate solutions, the end user may decide that the last shown solution is good enough and decide to terminate the job.

-The AIMMS PRO system allows the solver session to call back to the data session to pass progress information, as presented in `How to display solve progress info in WebUI  <https://how-to.aimms.com/Deploy_DataServerComm_5_Progress.html>`_.
-There are two important differences with progress information:

-#.
-In the callbacks, there is a limit on the amount of data that can be passed over the arguments back to the data session in one call.
-This limit is too small to pass any solution of significant size.

-#.
-In the above discussed use cases, we typically would like to retain these intermediate results for later viewing.

-Therefore we have the question: "How to retrieve intermediate results from a server session to the data session?"

 Difference with passing progress information
 --------------------------------------------

-The answer to the above question, will be discussed here as a variation to the  `How to display solve progress info in WebUI  <https://how-to.aimms.com/Deploy_DataServerComm_5_Progress.html>`_ answer; the differences are:
+The differences between progress information and intermediate solutions are:

 #.
-The intermediate solutions will be stored such that they can be retrieved upon demand.
+The intermediate solutions will be stored as cases such that they can be retrieved upon demand.

 #.
 There is no limit to the amount of information that can be passed back to the data session.

 #.
-The messages about the presence of the intermediate solutions are guaranteed to arrive at the data session; even if the data session is temporarily unavailable.
+The messages about the presence of the intermediate solutions are guaranteed to arrive at the data session; even if the data session is temporarily unreachable.

 Approach